biomassives/drupal8-backbone-marionette/README.md

 **No webserver is requiered.**

-The objetive of this sample application is just demostrate the environment is ready to work and you can use the [Scaffolding](#scaffolding) commands to build your application.
+The objetive of this sample application is just demostrate that the yeoman generator and its related environment is ready to work with and you can use the [Scaffolding](#scaffolding) commands to build your application.

 ##Scaffolding##